ambengers/kinetic/readme.md

 ### Callback-based composers

 If you opt for a callback-based composer, your callback must accept an instance of `Inertia\ResponseFactory` class as the first argument.
-Then you can call the `with(...)` method from the factory class to set the composed props.
+Then you can call the `with()` method from the factory class to set the composed props like so:

 ```
 Inertia::composer('User/Profile', function (ResponseFactory $inertia) {